When I lived in Australia, I used to hate going to motorcycle shows.

 He was loving his moment of power over the hordes of biker scum.

-By this stage, I was usually hopping mad.
+By this point, I was usually hopping mad.

-Drenched in sweat, I stopped even caring about the bikes.
+Drenched in sweat, I stopped even caring about the motorcycles.

-Back in those days, I honestly spent most motorcycle shows worrying whether our bike would still be in that distant parking lot when the ordeal was over.
+I spent the next 4 hours worrying whether our bike would even still be there, all the way back in that distant parking lot when this horror was over.

 But Some Motorbike Shows Happen in a Parallel Universe